jjvenky/jjvenky.github.io/_posts/2017-12-11-grad-opportunities.md

 ---
 layout: post
-title:  "MSc and PhD Opportunities: Forecasting and Biogeochemistry of Bloom-Affected Lakes"
+title:  "MSc and PhD Opportunities: Metal Mobility in the Permafrost and Organic-Carbon-Rich Landscapes of the Northwest Territories"
 date:   2017-12-11 12:00:00 -0500
 categories: grad research
 tags: [grad research samms]